bprn1/RAGE-Game/README.md

 ## Basic Rules:
 Scream into the mic to shatter the varying glass "items".
 Once all items are broken push A and B buttons to match LEDs flashing lights pattern.
+As you progress through the stages you gain points!
+The faster you complete the stage the more points you can gain.
 If successful triumphant music plays, if not Womp Womp.